Skip to main content

 Operation Manna: Food, Not Bombs

 Other stories have never been told at all.
 My post about a Dutch family who sheltered Jews during the war has proven to be the most popular yet.
-To read it, click: Heroic Family Hid Jews From Nazis.
+Read it here: Heroic Family Hid Jews From Nazis.

-While researching that story, I came into contact with Maaike Anami, aged sixty-one.
+While researching that story, I came into contact with Maaike Anami.
 She lives in the same house in Rotterdam as her grandparents and parents did.
-Fortunately Maaike, who is fascinated by World War Two, kept the memories alive that were told to her by her mother and her uncle.
+Fortunately Maaike, who is fascinated by wartime history, kept the memories alive that were told to her by her mother and her uncle.
 Here is their story.

 By Maaike Steenhoek